Last updated 1st June 2023

 This is all useful as we work together towards becoming a carbon net zero diocese as part of wider Church of England aims to be carbon net zero by 2030.

-We have gathered together some webinars and in person events to engage with.
+We have gathered together some webinars and advice to engage with.